 Despite trepidation from certain areas within the tech industry, Australia is frequently cited as one of the most mature markets for cloud adoption.
 Ultimately, the standardisation of IT infrastructure and the lowering of costs to deliver IT services is something that should be celebrated rather than feared.

 As users, we have a plethora of devices from smartphones, tablets, laptops and beyond.
 But it’s business cloud collaboration tools that will allow employees to work more efficiently.
-Although collaboration is the big buzzword of the moment, it’s meaningless without communication.
+Although collaboration continues to be the big buzzword of the moment, it’s meaningless without communication.

-As we enter the world of the software-driven revolution, organisations will be forced to make a giant leap forward to move away from legacy thinking.
+As the software-driven revolution continues, organisations are being forced to make a giant leap forward to move away from legacy thinking.
 There is an insatiable thirst to innovate and desperately remain relevant to customers.

 Cloud-based technologies are offering a tremendous opportunity for business to get digital and form new business models around technology.
 In a world where businesses must disrupt or be disrupted, being innovative, agile, and mobile are no longer just buzzwords, they are necessities.